 Germany has become a world leader in green technology and politics.
 CGES plans to present the newest developments in this field, as well as ways in which globalization can be used to further sustainable economic development.

-Over the past twenty years EU Enlargement has dramatically changed the map of Europe: Berlin has joined London, Paris, and Brussels as one of the major metropolitan areas and cultural hubs.
-Little is known in the US about the situation in regions formerly behind the ‘iron curtain’.
+Over the past 20 years, EU Enlargement has dramatically changed the map of Europe: Berlin has joined London, Paris and Brussels as one of the major metropolitan areas and cultural hubs.
+Little is known in the U.S. about the situation in regions formerly behind the “iron curtain.”
 The Middle East has become part of Europe’s direct neighborhood.
 CGES will convene panel discussions on the chances and challenges of this changing European landscape.

-Brandeis was among the first American university to establish serious music, theater, and fine arts programs.
-CGES proudly supports this tradition by sponsoring workshops with German and European artists, author readings, film screenings, and a new lecture series in Interdisciplinary Humanities.
+Brandeis was among the first American universities to establish serious music, theater and fine arts programs.
+CGES proudly supports this tradition by sponsoring workshops with German and European artists, author readings, film screenings and a new lecture series in interdisciplinary humanities.